gepetto503/capstone/README.md

 An app for the general public to find non-profits in their area and manage one-time or recurring donations to them.

+##Specs

+###MVP
+Search a non-profit API to return info about non profits in a given area, including contact info.

+Create a new "non profit" object and store it to Firebase database.

+Be able to Create, Read, Update and Delete database entries from interface

+Google Authentication

+Mobile Layout

+###Wishlist
+Use Stripe API to process transactions

+Add user info/picture

+Google Map Search for non profits

+Social media tab with feed and walls where the user can see other users and organizations activity and post to their walls

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.